Skip to content

 Image Credit: Enrica/ProfileTree

-If you ever went to a big Italian city, you’ve probably googled where to go if you feel like sunbathing or enjoying a swim in the sea.
+If you have ever been to a big Italian city, you’ve probably googled where to go if you feel like sunbathing or enjoying swimming in the sea.
 Look no further.
-Pinewood of Barcola, just outside of the city of Trieste is just the place for you!
-This area is covered in the pine forest of 25.4k square metres, providing just the tranquility you need after a day in Trieste.
-Perfect for families, athletes with recreational facilities or occasional visitors, this part will amaze you.
+Pinewood of Barcola, just outside of Trieste, is just the place for you!
+This area is covered in the pine forest of 25.4k square metres, providing just the tranquillity you need after a day in Trieste.
+This part will amaze you, perfect for families, athletes with recreational facilities or occasional visitors.

 A gorgeous castle located in Trieste